charlesreiss/cs3130-website/labhw/ooo-exercise.md

 title: OOO Exercise
 ...

-> This assignment is subject to change.
+> This assignment is incomplete and likely to change.

 # Hypothetical OOO processor

 For this assignment, we will consider an out-of-order processor which has two execution units for arithmetic instructions, and one execution unit for memory instructions.

-### This Processor's PIpeline
+### This Processor's Pipeline
 Instructions in this processor are executed as follows:

 *  first, they go through a set of in-order pipeline stages, two a time: